-Intuit's utmost priority is to ensure the privacy and security of its customer information.
-Toward that end, Intuit is offering identity theft restoration and continuous credit monitoring services to the affected customers free of charge for one (1) year.
+One of our top priorities is to help ensure the privacy and security of our customers' information.
+Toward that end, we are offering identity protection and credit monitoring services to the affected customers free of charge for one year.
+Attached for your reference is a sample of the notice to the affected individuals, which we are sending as expeditiously as possible via first class mail.

-If you have further questions, please contact the undersigned by phone at 650-944-5136 or by email at Barbara\Lawler@intuit.com.
+If you have any questions, please contact me at (650) 944-5136 or Barbara Lawler@intuit.com.